-An earlier image of the front of the car closely follows the design previously seen in a digital sketch (see gallery below) with a large faux-grille and slim LED headlights.
+Fisker has released a series of teaser images of the Ocean in recent months, with the most recent revealing a top-down view of the car.
+An earlier image of the front of the car closely followed the design previously seen in a digital sketch with a large faux grille and slim LED headlights.